-• There are three kinds of simple rules: goal elaboration rules, rules implementing one ABSYNT node, and rules implementing ABSYNT program heads.

-• Composite rules are created by merging at least two successive rules parsing a solution.
+- As already indicated, there are three kinds of simple rules: goal elaboration rules, rules implementing one ABSYNT node (node rules), and rules implementing ABSYNT program heads (head rules). - Composite rules are created by merging at least two successive rules parsing a solution.
 Composites may be produced from simple rules and composites.
 A composite is called a schema if it contains at least one pair of variables which can be bound to a goal tree and a corresponding ABSYNT program subtree.
-But if a composite is fully instantiated (i.e., its variables can only be bound to node names or node values), then it is called a case.
+But if a composite is instantiated so that its variables can only be bound to node names or node values, then it is called a case.

 The other way to partition the set GMR is the data base of the rules.
-As stated, EXPERT contains the expert domain knowledge.
+EXPERT contains the ideal expert domain knowledge not changed by learning.
+So EXPERT contains only simple rules.
 The sets IM and POSS will be described below.

-Figure 7 shows examples for simple rules depicted in their visual representations.
+Figure 8 shows examples for simple rules depicted in their visual representations.
 Each rule has a rule head (left hand side, pointed to by the arrow) and a rule body (right hand side, where the arrow is pointing from).
 The rule head contains a goals-means-pair where the goal is contained in the ellipse and the means (implementation of the goal) is contained in the rectangle.

 The rule body contains one goals-means-pair or a conjunction of pairs, or a primitive predicate (is_parm, is_const).

-Figure 7: A goal elaboration rule (E1) and a rule (O1) implementing the ABSYNT node "if-then-else"
+Figure 8: A goal elaboration rule (E1) and a rule (O1) implementing the ABSYNT node "if-then-else"

-The first rule of Figure 7, E1, is a goal elaboration rule.
+The first rule of Figure 8, E1, is a goal elaboration rule.
 It can be read: